aws-lite/aws-lite/readme.md

     - **`headers` (object)**
       - HTTP response headers
     - **`payload` (object or string)**
       - Raw non-error response from AWS service API request; if the entire payload is JSON or AWS-flavored JSON, `aws-lite` will attempt to parse it prior to executing `response()`.
-Responses that are primarily JSON, but with nested AWS-flavored JSON, will be parsed only as JSON and may require additional deserialization with the `awsjsonUnmarshall` utility
+Responses that are primarily JSON, but with nested AWS-flavored JSON, will be parsed only as JSON and may require additional deserialization with the `awsjsonUnmarshall` utility or `awsjson` property
 - **`utils` (object)**
   - [Plugin helper utilities](#plugin-utils)

-The `response()` method may return: nothing (which will pass through the `response` object as-is), a mutated version of the `response` object, or any other data type (most commonly an object or string).
+The `response()` method may return: nothing (which will pass through the `response` object as-is) or any data (most commonly an object or string, or mutated version of the `response` object).

 Should you return an object, you may also include an `awsjson` property (that behaves the same as in [client requests](#client-requests)).
-The `awsjson` property will be stripped from any returned response.
+The `awsjson` property is considered reserved, and will be stripped from any returned data.

 An example: